 We have developed unique brands of precision-dosed cannabis-infused products which are currently licensed and distributed in cannabis-legal states.
-Going forward, the Company intends to continue expanding both its brand portfolio and the licensing of its branded products into additional states.
+Going forward, we intend to continue expanding both our brand portfolio and the licensing of our branded products into additional cannabis-legal states.